Time to take a different approach.

 Check the date

-If it was sent before you unsubscribed, the sender’s done nothing wrong — not yet anyway.
+If it was sent before you unsubscribed, the sender’s done nothing wrong — not yet, anyway.
 They sent that message to you before you asked them to stop.

 But don’t expect them to travel back in time.
 That technology doesn’t exist yet, at least not that I’m aware of.

-Mark ’em as spam
+Mark it as spam

 In theory, if you mark something as spam often enough, the spam filter should get the message and begin routing those messages to your spam or junk folder automatically.

 Some systems act on your personal opinion and realize that you think it’s spam.
-Others use the so-called “wisdom of the crowd” and won’t start marking it as spam until a large number of other people have marked it as spam as well.
+Others use the so-called “wisdom of the crowd” and won’t start marking it as spam until a number of other people have marked it as spam as well.

-If it doesn’t, we need to investigate alternatives.
+If it doesn’t, we need alternatives.

 Block senders